ngetichnicholas/Password-Locker/README.md

 ## Author
 Nicholas Ngetich
 ## Description
 An amazing python application that will help us manage our passwords and even generate new passwords for us.
+The users can create account with their details, a login username and password.
 ### Unittest
 ![alt text](https://github.com/ngetichnicholas/Password-Locker/blob/main/images/unittest.png)
 ### Creating new user account with user inputing password